Frontex: Monitoring and risk analysis

 A monitoring and risk analysis centre will be established, with the authorisation to carry out risk analysis and to monitor the flows towards and within the EU.
 The risk analysis includes cross-border crime and terrorism, process personal data of persons suspected to be involved in acts of terrorism and cooperate with other Union agencies and international organisations on the prevention of terrorism.
 A mandatory vulnerability assessments of the capacities of the Member States to face current or upcoming challenges at their external borders will be established.

 The Agency is able to launch joint operations, including the use of drones when necessary.
-The European Space Agency's earth observation system Copernicus provides the new Agency with almost real time satellite surveillance capabilities alongside the current Eurosur border surveillance system.
+The European Space Agency's Earth observation system Copernicus provides the new Agency with almost real time satellite surveillance capabilities alongside the current Eurosur border surveillance system.

 Frontex regularly releases reports analyzing events related to border control, irregular border crossing and different forms of cross-border crime.
 The general task of assessing these risks has been laid out in Frontex founding regulation, according to which the agency shall "carry out risk analyses [...] in order to provide the Community and the Member States with adequate information to allow for appropriate measures to be taken or to tackle identified threats and risks with a view to improving the integrated management of external borders".
 Frontex's key institution with respect to intelligence and risk assessment is its Risk Analysis Unit (RAU) and the Frontex Risk Analysis Network (FRAN), via which the Frontex staff is cooperating with security experts from the Member States.

 The latest FRAN report as of 2013 stated that 24 805 illegal border-crossing were detected.
 In the Eastern Mediterranean area specifically at the land border between Greece and Turkey, illegal border-crossings were down by nearly 70% compared to the second quarter of 2012, but up in the Central Mediterranean route.

 Working with and in third countries

+On 23 February 2012, Frontex signed a working arrangement with Armenia.
+Representatives of Frontex met with Artur Baghdasaryan, former head of the Security Council of Armenia.
+Areas of mutual cooperation and promoting peace and security in the South Caucasus region was discussed.

-The Agency has a new mandate to send liaison officers and launch joint operations with neighbouring third countries, including operating on their territory.
+The Agency approved a mandate to send liaison officers and launch joint operations with neighbouring third countries, including operating on their territory.
+The Agency has developed a network of Frontex Liaison Officers in non-EU countries, including in countries of the Eastern Partnership, the Western Balkans, and West Africa.

+The Agency cooperates with numerous countries beyond the EU.
+As of 2024, Frontex has concluded working arrangements with the authorities of 18 partners: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Canada, Cape Verde, Georgia, Kosovo, Moldova, Montenegro, Nigeria, North Macedonia, Russia, Serbia, Turkey, Ukraine, and the United States.
+The agency has also signed a working arrangement with the Commonwealth of Independent States Border Troop Commanders Council.